Fell for their charm hook, line, and sinker 🧿

 The Heart Reef that we fell for

-And what's more, she had another contestant, giving her a run for money - the velveteen swirls of Hill Inlet.
+And what's more, she's got a close contestant, giving her a run for her money - the velveteen swirls of Hill Inlet.

 And her contestant - the Hill Inlet

-Both the temptresses dragged us like a little iron nails to a large overpowering magnet; we couldn't skedaddle away from the invincible snare they laid.
-Thus the flight tickets, acco, and activities were instantly planned and booked for a mid-year break.
+Both the temptresses dragged us like a little iron pieces to a large overpowering magnet; we couldn't skedaddle away from the invincible snare they laid.
+Thus the air fares, acco, and activities were instantly checked and booked for a mid-year break.

 However, to our dismay, it transpired we were up for a rough weather leaving only one day sunny to enjoy the land of eternal summer.
 We adjusted our schedule and instead of spreading the activities out we packed them in last two days, leaving the first two to us for exploring these stunningly picturesque views around Airlie Beach and Bowen.
 We seized the opportunity to strike The Big Mango off our list of Big Things to be visited!
 It was amusing to learn from the plaques that it was stolen for promotinal stunt by Nandos, who lovingly gifted the Mini-Mango, now installed in the foreshore area of the mango-producing city, for cooperation the community offered during the stealing-stunt.